dtabell/RPN/ReadMe.txt

 Yet another RPN calculator ...

-This project defines a stack-based RPN (reverse Polish notation) calculator.
-It defines various mathematical and physical constants and functions, and it includes a simple facility for defining your own constants and functions.
+This project defines an RPN (reverse Polish notation) calculator.
+It includes various pre-defined mathematical and physical constants and functions, and it includes a simple facility for defining your own constants and functions.
 It also allows you to load your own definitions from external files.